Zac Mayo introduced me to the concept of the “illusion of explanatory depth” (IOED):

 For example, how well do you feel you understand how a refrigerator works?
 Try explaining it to a friend or on paper and then consider the question again.

 The phrase IOED was coined in a 2002 paper by Leonid Rozenblit and Frank Keil of the psychology department at Yale University.
 Zac found the idea online at Edge.org.

 John Brockman, who runs Edge.org, published a book this year: This Idea Is Brilliant: Lost, Overlooked, and Underappreciated Scientific Concepts Everyone Should Know.
-He posed a simple question to 206 influential thinkers around the world.
+He posed a simple question to over 200 influential thinkers around the world.
 Their answers constitute the book, and are also available at Edge.org.
 The question was:

 What scientific term or concept ought to be more widely known?

 The “illusion of explanatory depth” was the answer given by Prof. Adam Waytz of the Kellogg School of Management at Northwestern University.

 At present, the IOED is profoundly pervasive given that we have infinite access to information, but consume information in a largely superficial fashion.

 Things are often more complicated than we acknowledge.